AKK Branik Maribor

 Akademski košarkarski klub Branik Maribor (Academic Basketball Club Branik Maribor), commonly referred to as AKK Branik Maribor or simply Branik, is a basketball team based in Maribor, Slovenia.
-As of the 2022–23 season, Branik competes in the Slovenian Third League, the third level of Slovenian basketball.
+As of the 2025–26 season, Branik competes in the Slovenian Third League, the third level of Slovenian basketball.

-Branik was originally formed in 1948 as a basketball section of SŠD Polet, but they folded in 2005 due to financial problems.
-A new club called ŠD Primorac was founded in 2001 and joined the Branik Sports Association in 2008.
-The club regard themselves as the continuation of the 2005 dissolved team.
+Branik was originally formed in 1948 as a basketball section of SŠD Polet, but it disbanded in 2005 due to financial problems.
+In 2001, a new team known as ŠD Primorac was created, which in 2008 became part of the Branik Sports Association.
+The club sees itself as the successor to the team that disbanded in 2005.

 History

 1948–2005

 The club was formed in 1948 as a basketball section of SŠD Polet.
 In 1950, Polet renamed as Branik and won its first Slovenian republic title in 1952 after defeating Krim in the final.
 In 1966, the club left the Branik Sports Association and renamed as KK Maribor 66.
 Under that name, they played in the Yugoslav First Federal Basketball League in the 1969–70 season.
 The club then competed as KK Marles due to the sponsorship agreement, while the Branik Sports Association formed its own team to compete in lower ranks.
 After Marles relegated to the republic level (third tier in Yugoslavia), both teams merged back in 1975 under the name Branik.
 In 1987, the club merged with city rivals ŽKK Maribor to form KK Maribor 87 as a new city team.
 The latter played in the Yugoslav 1.
 B League, but after Slovenia's independence in 1991 it disintegrated back to ŽKK and Branik.
 Branik took Maribor 87's place in the Slovenian top division and played there until 2000.
 All teams based in Maribor, including Branik, folded in 2005.